- Escorted by textiles expert, Rosemary Crill, co-curator of the V&A's Fabric of India exhibition

 Yes, this can easily be arranged at the end of the tour.
 Private travel arrangements with a car and driver will be provided and a private guide arranged for sightseeing.

 From Mumbai you can easily reach the beaches of South India.
-Daily connectivity to the north of Rajasthan allows a three-night extension to visit the Taj Mahal.
+If Rajasthan is on the wishlist then there is daily connectivity by air, easily enabling a short extension to visit the Taj Mahal and Jaipur.

 For a detailed itinerary or to book your place on this tour, please contact us.